- Other markets

 What sort of timeframe do you have?

 What will success look like?

 Another way to look at a trading plan is like a business plan.
 You wouldn’t start a business without a business plan – why would you want to start trading without a trading plan?

 While it is true there is no absolute blueprint to constructing the perfect trading plan, there are a few general rules that will be extremely useful in almost all cases.

 1. Write it down.
-You should write down things like your reasons for trading and the key objectives that you hope to achieve.
+You should physically write down – or type – things like your reasons for trading and the key objectives that you hope to achieve.
 This will help you organise your thoughts, as well as giving your plan solidity.

 2. Record your progress.
 Develop a clear and concise method of recording your trades.
 It is critical in planning a long-term strategy to be able to view your past and present trades, both from a learning perspective but also to keep track of which markets you are, and have been, exposed to.

 3. Control your finances.
 Money management is a third crucial element of any trading plan.
 You need to have a plan for managing your investments, especially your exposure to risk.